pystra/pystra/docs/theory.rst

 Structural reliability analysis (SRA) is an important part to handle structural engineering applications.
-This section provides a brief introduction to this topic and is also the theoretical background for the Python library, Structural Reliability Analysis with Python (PyRe).
+This section provides a brief introduction to this topic and is also the theoretical background for the Python library, Python Structural Reliability Analysis (Pystra).

 Limit States
 ------------